-From a moment of vision to the present day’s reality, Poetry Heals has grown by leaps and bounds, partnering with a wide variety of local organizations to serve teens living in crisis and in recovery, the homeless, and those who are institutionalized or have recently been released.
-Working under the umbrella of 501(c)3 non-profit Proprius Learning, we are largely funded by grants and private donations.
+From a moment of vision to the present day’s reality, Poetry Heals has grown by leaps and bounds, partnering with a wide variety of local organizations to serve teens living in crisis and in recovery, the homeless, veterans, and those who are institutionalized or have recently been released.
+We recently became a tax-exempt corporation in our own right, and we are largely funded by grants and private donations.
 Our staff continues to receive a variety of specialized training to help us best meet the complex needs of the people we serve.

 To learn more about our innovative and effective outreach programs, please visit our Projects and Community Partners; to see some of the impact our work has, please visit Our Clients.
 If you’re considering a donation or grant to our organization, please visit Our Funders to learn more about how effectively we use our funds, and how we celebrate the other great people who support our work.